 When I was a child, Roald Dahl’s books were all the rage.
 To some extent, they still are now.
 Not once have I ever seen anybody criticise his writing.
 His plots and characters were never too complex (although wonderfully creative) and the vocabulary used was never particularly challenging (although often completely made up).
 His books featured a lot of peculiarity and humour.
 His books were read in many different year groups.
 See where I’m going with this?
 I’ve likewise never heard any criticism of Jeff Kinney’s Diary of a Wimpy Kid series, which seems to be just as popular and challenging as Walliams’ books.
 2 of the top 20 books that high-achieving Year 9s read are from the Diary of a Wimpy Kid series.
 Should we tell them to stop reading them because they are too easy for a 14-year-old?
 Of course not.
 Francesca Simon’s Horrid Henry books don’t seem to be receiving any criticism either.
 The WKAR report states that 6 of the top 10 books struggling readers in Year 5 read are Horrid Henry books.
 Another 3 are Roald Dahl.
 So why the focus on David Walliams?
 There seems to be a bit of an unfair bias here (speaking of bias, be aware of my confirmation bias because of the stats I am using).

 Another point I think a lot of people are forgetting is that we underestimate how quickly children can get through a book.
 The WKAR report states that children of a year 3 age tend to read around 37 books in one school year on average.
 What does it matter if one or even five of those happen to be Walliams’ books?
-Reading for pleasure is as equally important as reading to improve vocabulary, to widen our knowledge base or to improve comprehension ability.
+Reading for pleasure is as equally important as reading to improve vocabulary, to widen our knowledge base, or improve comprehension ability.
 We cannot teach children how to access reading if we can’t get them enthused about reading itself.
 Children like to read multiple books from the same author, so let’s allow them to do so.
 The most important factor in fostering a love of reading is choice.

 What is important is that we explain to children that popularity does not correspond with quality.
 The number 1 song in the pop charts is the most popular, but that doesn’t mean it has the most meaningful lyrics or the most beautifully played instruments.
 A film reaching the top ten grossing films of all time does not necessarily mean it is one of the most critically-acclaimed films of all time (I’m talking about you Jurassic World).